 That’s because British Airways uses a distance-based award chart.
-So flights from cities like New York, Boston, and Toronto (which are closer to Dublin) cost fewer miles.
+So flights from cities like New York, Boston, and Washington, DC, (which are closer to Dublin) cost fewer miles.

 You’ll pay fees of ~$150, but that’s still far better than the fuel surcharges (sometimes $600+) added to British Airways’ own flights.

-That said, if you prefer flying Business Class, you’ll pay more Avios points on Aer Lingus (and other British Airways partners) starting April 28, 2015.
+That said, if you prefer flying Business Class, you’ll pay 50,000 British Airways Avios points each way in the off-peak season.

 Note: You can’t search for Aer Lingus award seats on the British Airways website.
 You could use ExpertFlyer, or call British Airways at 800-452-1201 to check for available seats.
 And you’ll have to book over the phone (but ask nicely and they might waive the $25 phone booking fee!).